phoenix-rtos/phoenix-rtos-doc/coding/index.md

  * %LICENSE%
  */
 ```

 ## Indentation
 ### PS-CODE-007
-The tabulator shall be used as code indentation.
+The Tab character shall be used as code indentation.

 #### Note:
 It is not allowed to make an indentation with space character.
 The source code